 - Criminal history.
 The defendant’s criminal record will also be considered in sentencing, with points being assigned based on the number and seriousness of previous offenses.

 Once an offense level and criminal history points are assigned, the judge refers to the sentencing guideline chart to determine the range of sentencing possibilities.
-Your Florida criminal defense attorney plays a key role in influencing where within that range the judge comes down.
+Your Fort Lauderdale federla criminal defense attorney plays a key role in influencing where within that range the judge comes down.
 For example, a defendant given an offense level of 4 with little or no criminal history may be sentenced to anywhere from zero to six years in prison.
 Your attorney can argue for less time.

 On December 21, 2018, President Trump signed into law the First Step Act.
 The goal of the First Step Act is to improve criminal justice results, as well as to reduce the size of population in federal prison.

-An experienced Fort Lauderdale criminal defense attorney representing your interests and leading you through the federal criminal justice system is the most valuable asset you can have.
+An experienced Fort Lauderdale federal criminal defense attorney representing your interests and leading you through the federal criminal justice system is the most valuable asset you can have.
 Our firm aims to provide the most effective and result-producing sentencing advocacy through exhaustive research, the filing of academically superior briefs, motions, and the vigorous pursuit of successful negotiations with the power of full engagement.
 We take our client’s freedom seriously and litigate passionately to achieve the lowest possible sanction.

 Contact The Law Offices of Robert David Malove today to schedule a confidential review of your criminal case and to discuss all your legal options.